Nexmo/nexmo-developer/_documentation/en/messages/code-snippets/whatsapp/send-media-mtm.md

 # Send a WhatsApp Media Message Template

-In this code snippet you will see how to send a WhatsApp Media Message Template using the Messages API.
+In this code snippet you learn how to send a WhatsApp Media Message Template using the Messages API.

 To send the Media Message Template you need to use the Messages custom object.
 The custom object takes a partial section of the original WhatsApp API request and sends it directly through to WhatsApp.